flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 The following blocks grant the PPU the ability to execute load-store instructions and carry out memory management.

 To begin with, the **Load and Store Unit** (LSU) executes 'load' and 'store' opcodes backed by **32 KB of L1 data cache**.
-As a consequence, this unit has direct access to memory and registers.
+As a consequence, this unit has direct access to memory and the register file.

-Furthermore, the LSU is coupled with **Memory Management Unit** (MMU), which is a common occurrence in nowadays hardware.
+Furthermore, the LSU is coupled with a **Memory Management Unit** (MMU), which is a common occurrence in contemporary hardware.
 To make a long story short, the MMU handles memory addressing using a [virtual address map](nintendo-64#memory-management) combined with [memory protection](playstation-portable#focused-memory-management).
 To improve the latter, this MMU in particular features a **segment unit**, which groups memory addresses using ranges called 'segments'.
 Now, to prevent performance degradation in the process, a Translation Lookaside Buffer (TLB) (caches converted addresses) and a Segment Lookaside Buffer (SLB) (caches segments) are included.

 ##### Arithmetic {.tab}

 ![Simplified diagram of the units that perform arithmetic.](_diagrams/cell/ppu/vsu_fxu.png){.tab-float}

-There're only two more units of the PPU left to explain, the ones computing the math any game will need.
+There are only two more units of the PPU left to explain: the ones computing the math any game will need.

 The first one is a traditional **Fixed-Point Integer Unit** (FXU).
 It carries out integer arithmetic, such as division, multiplication, bit rotation (similar to bit shifting but discarded bits are returned to the other end) and count-leading zero (useful for normalising vertex coordinates, for instance).
-Its pipeline is 11-stages long.
+Its pipeline is 11 stages long.

 If you look at the diagram, you'll see that the FXU, LSU and MMU are grouped into a single unit called **Execution Unit** (XU), this is because they share the same register file.